 UNICEF has continued its interventions in zones previously affected by Ebola to allow people lasting access to drinking water.

-Between 2018 and 2020, the east of the Democratic Republic of Congo (DRC) was the epicentre of an Ebola epidemic which killed around 2,300 people.
+Between 2018 and 2020, the east of the Democratic Republic of the Congo (DRC) was the epicentre of an Ebola epidemic which killed around 2,300 people.
 This epidemic – the tenth and the most serious the country has seen – particularly affected the health zone of Aloya, which was already battling waterborne diseases such as cholera.